Steve Rothery: Solo album The Ghosts of Pripyat (2014)

 Rothery had been approached by EMI to make a solo album during the recording of Marillion's Misplaced Childhood (1985) and by Miles Copeland when Marillion were recording Brave in his castle in France in 1994; he decided to join with Stobart and form The Wishing Tree instead.

 On 25 November 2013, Rothery announced that he was working on a solo album to be titled The Ghosts of Pripyat and scheduled for a September 2014 release.
 The album's production was financed via the crowdfunding platform Kickstarter and quickly reached almost double its target by 17 December.
 The idea for the album was born when Rothery was rehearsing for a show at the annual international guitar festival in Plovdiv, Bulgaria, in October 2013, with a band including guitarist Dave Foster (of Mr. So & So), drummer Leon Parr (formerly of Mosque), and bassist Yatim Halimi (of Panic Room).
 An audio recording of the show was made available as a download from Rothery's website as a first impression of the forthcoming album's direction, followed by a CD in February 2014.
 Steve Hackett (ex-Genesis) appears on two tracks and Steven Wilson on one.
 The album's cover was designed by Lasse Hoile.
 The finished album was released on 22 September 2014.

 Bioscope

 Bioscope is a collaborative project from Rothery and electronic composer Thorsten Quaeschning from Tangerine Dream.
-Debut album Gentō is due 22 August 2025.
+Rothery had guested with Tangerine Dream in 2022.
+Their first public performance as a duo (not named Bioscope yet) took place at the Marillion Weekend in Berlin on June 22, 2023.
+The debut album Gentō was released two years later, on 22 August 2025.